0 hidden charges. 0 forex

 Corporate Dividend Tax

 The tax you pay on dividends depends on whether you are a trader or an investor.
-This means: if you're a stock trader, you will be taxed on your corporate dividends as part of your profession.
-If you're not a trader, which means you're either a student or have regular job, then your corporate dividends are taxed as income from 'other sources'.
+This means: that if you're a stock trader, you will be taxed on your corporate dividends as part of your profession.
+If you're not a trader, which means you're either a student or have a regular job, then your corporate dividends are taxed as income from 'other sources'.

-Distribution Tax on dividends
+Distribution Tax on Dividends

-Dividends declared by companies were subject to dividend distribution tax until 30th March, 2020.
+Dividends declared by companies were subject to dividend distribution tax until 30th March 2020.
 But with effect from April 1, 2020, dividend payout tax has been removed, and taxable in the shareholders' assessment.
 In other words, it's now taxable on your gains.

 Streamlining Corporate Dividend Tax